The Parkers Van of the Year 2018 and 2019 - enough said

 Other potentially useful cost reducers include the Crafter’s all-round rubbing panels (the plastic cladding visible on the lower portions of all of the exterior panels).

 VW Crafter trim levels and standard equipment

-The Crafter comes in three trim levels: Startline, Trendline and Highline.
+The Crafter was initially available in three trim levels: Startline, Trendline and Highline.
 However, Highline was discontinued at the beginning of 2019 as part of a range rationalisation process.

 - 'Composition Audio' radio